marwinwongjarupun/VirtualFolio/out/_works/vr-giant.md

 button_url: vr-giant
 ---
 * VR game where you are a giant picking off other players
-* inspired by Attack of the Squirrel and Squid Game
+* inspired by Attack of the Squirrels and Squid Game